choltz95/decorell/README.md

 # keras-decorrelated-batch-norm
 keras-decorrelated-batch-norm

 A Keras layer which implements batch whitening for neural networks as described in [1] I extend the base zca implementation with other whitening methods described in [1].
 ZCA and cholesky-based approaches are recommended over pca-based approaches due to the stochastic axis swapping issue.
-ZCA-Cor is recommended by [2] over cholesky whitening as it is guarunteed to produce whitened variables that are maximally similar to the input.
+ZCA-Cor is recommended by [2] over cholesky whitening as it is guaranteed to produce whitened variables that are maximally similar to the input.
 I also include an experimental framework taken from [shaoanlu's repo](https://github.com/shaoanlu/GroupNormalization-keras).

 SVD computation done on cpu due to slow computation on gpu.